Do I need to be a U.S. citizen/permanent resident to apply?

 Minimum scores are not required for the Chemistry GRE and General GRE, and you are not required to have taken the tests in order to apply to the ACS Bridge Program.
 However, individual Sites have their own graduate school requirements, and you may be required to submit scores for these exams if you are admitted to their program.

-Take a look at the individual Bridge Site and the Partnership Site pages (available February 2019) and follow links to the specific program you are interested in to find requirements for each site.
+Take a look at the individual Bridge Site and the Partner Site pages and follow links to the specific program you are interested in to find requirements for each site.

 Is there a minimum GPA required?

-Take a look at the Bridge Sites and the Partnership Sites pages (available February 2019) and follow links to the specific program you are interested in to find requirements for each site.
+Take a look at the Bridge Sites and the Partnership Sites pages and follow links to the specific program you are interested in to find requirements for each site.

 Is there a fee to apply?